c0nf1den71al/examtopics-question-parser/README.md

 ![Custom View Settings](https://github.com/d4rkflam1ngo/examtopics-question-parser/blob/main/custom-view-settings.png)

 5. Once the questions have rendered, select all the text on the page `Ctrl-A`.
 Paste this text into a file and remove the text from the page header and footer.
-(See the [example file](https://github.com/d4rkflam1ngo/examtopics-question-parser/blob/main/example-dump.txt) for what the final dump should look like).
 6. Customise the script where necersarry, change the file name and the passing percentage.
 7. Launch the script by running:
 ```